Dirty-Craft/lifesteal-datapack/README.md

 - Do not decrease heart if the killer has maximum heart
 - Do not increase heart if the player who was killed has minimum heart
+- Do not increase heart if the player who was killed doesn't have the minimum advancement
 - Include custom resource pack for the heart item